AbsaOSS/ABRiS/README.md

 }
 ```

-### Writing Confluent Avro binary records using schema registry
+### Writing Confluent Avro binary records using Schema Registry
-Schema registry configuration is the same as in previous examples.
+Schema Registry configuration is the same as in previous examples.
 ```scala
 import za.co.absa.abris.avro.functions.to_confluent_avro